 Playdoh - children will use a range of tools to manipulate playdoh.

 Colour sorting and mixing - Children will experiment the effects of mixing colours.

-Music - children will have a range of opportunities to explore musical instruments.
-They will copy rhythms and beats and have the opportunity to explore and create their own music.
+Music - children will have a range of opportunities to explore musical instruments and sing a variety of songs.